 Yet as many women attested, sex is still a very big deal for them.

 “If there’s a problem it needs to be fixed,” says Eleanor.
 “Sex with your mate is special and needs to happen.”
+The likelihood is that most women still search for tips and tricks on sites like lovegasm to help them improve their sex life, so talking about it during and after menopause is definitely something that needs to happen.

 “My sexual health is tied to every aspect of my well-being,” explains Tracie.
 “It’s a big part of being a woman.
 Not to ask or give advice is just bad medicine.”